20 Jan Late/Non-Payment of Salary: What to Do?

 - Other employees have not been paid

-- You are aware that some suppliers are being owed
+- You are aware that some suppliers and third parties who offer their services to the company are being owed for their services of products

 Taking the decision to resign is a difficult one, especially when the economy is difficult and there are not that many jobs out there, but you should remember you’re better off spending your time and energy looking for someone to work for who’ll pay you than working for free for someone who won’t.
 You owe it to yourself.